 Prions are pathogens that can change the shape or structure of proteins, especially those in the brain.
 Conditions involving prions are known as prion diseases.
 A common example is Creutzfeldt-Jakob disease, which is likely caused by the same prion responsible for mad cow disease in cows.

 In many cases, prions are ingested with food, so they usually enter your small intestine before getting other parts of your body, such as your brain.
-Some studies have found large numbers of prions in the Peyer’s patches of several animal species.
-In addition, mice with fewer Peyer’s patches seem to be more resistant to prion diseases.
+Some have found large numbers of prions in the Peyer’s patches of several animal species.
+In addition, mice with fewer Peyer’s patches seem to be to prion diseases.

 Peyer’s patches are small areas in your small intestine, especially the lower portion.
 Together with M cells, they play an important role in detecting pathogens in your digestive tract.
 However, Peyer’s patches might also play a role in the development of several conditions, including inflammatory bowel diseases, though this role isn’t well understood yet.